GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### One of the important implications of technical debt is that it must be serviced.
-If the debt grows large enough, eventually the company will spend more on servicing its debt than it invests in increasing the value of its other assets.
+> ### There are two major products that come out of Berkeley: LSD and UNIX.
+We don't believe this to be a coincidence.
 >
-> ~ *Steve McConnell*
+> ~ *Jeremy S. Anderson*

 ---
 ## 🏎 Quick Facts